GeodeArc/GeoDots/README.md

   <p></p>

   > Should work on pretty much any arch based system (minimal, or not).
-If thers an issue installing, please submit a bug report!
+If theres an issue installing, please submit a bug report!

   ```
   bash <(curl -fsSL "https://geodearc.github.io/GeoDots/install.sh")